tesonet/frontend-party/README.md

-# `tesonet-task` — Igne's implementation of the tesonet task
+# `tesonetApp` — Igne's implementation of the tesonet task

-what it does:
+The tesonetApp is displaying a login page, where user can login and see a server list.
+Behind the scenes after a successful login an authentication token is fetched and sent in the http header for the next request.

 ## Getting Started

 ### Install Dependencies